sacixr/portfolioWebsite3D/README.md

 - Blog snapshot incorporation.

 ## Project status
-Currently in very early stages of development.
+Finished!
+The website should run smoothly with all sections and a working contact me.

 ## Support
-If you find any issues on my website, please drop me an email at sacixr@gmail.com
+If you find any issues on the website, please drop me an email at sacixr@gmail.com

 ## Creditis
-Checkout JavaScript Mastery on youtube, and the tutorial which I followed here: https://www.youtube.com/watch?v=0fYi8SGA20k&t=3425s&ab_channel=JavaScriptMastery
+Checkout JavaScript Mastery on Youtube, and the tutorial which I followed here: https://www.youtube.com/watch?v=0fYi8SGA20k&t=3425s&ab_channel=JavaScriptMastery